 - How to have a workforce that is competent, confident and happy

 In the beginning of my career, expert opinion and consensus view led the evidence base.
-We now analyse our data, initially retrospectively to make changes and create evidence based medicine and solutions and now have moved to real time data to visualise todays immediate crisis or success.
+We now analyse our data, initially retrospectively to make changes and create evidence based medicine and solutions nut now have moved to real time data to visualise today in real time.
 This gives us lots to think about but rarely builds creative thinking or generates new solutions.

 In our complex worlds, multiple stakeholders have different opinions, have different values and priorities and work within different organisational structures.
-Although we all want to be more collaborative, we cannot implement easily a new system approach in which we will be required to transform.
+Although we all want to be more collaborative, our systems are not designed to be integrated.

 My own unique talent is to be able to look at new service design recognising that skills can be taught and develop governance systems and shared values to ensure safety and effectiveness.
-This can lead to an improving service where resources can be used more effectively but that quality improves.
+This can lead to an improving service where resources can be used more effectively but with improvement of quality.

-In the 90’s, I was part of the advanced practice movement sharing the burden of diagnosis and treatment with new models of service design.
+In the 90’s, I was part of the advanced practice movement sharing the burden of diagnosis and treatment with new models of service design with a sider professional group able to assess patients.

-In the 00’s, I continued to identify models in healthcare moving from doctors towards a wider multidisciplinary team with improvements in capacity in these services but ensuring that they were caring, trauma informed and met high quality standards.
+In the 00’s, I continued to identify models in healthcare moving from doctors towards a wider multidisciplinary team with improvements in capacity but ensuring that they were caring, trauma informed and met high quality standards.

-In the teens, I founded my own company based on these principles in forensic healthcare which has grown to be one of the largest providers of forensic services in England.
+In the teens, I founded my own company based on these principles in forensic healthcare which grew to be one of the largest providers of forensic services in England.

 What next?
-We need to turn our attention to the workforce shortages and their experiences of distress.
-Those who use our services have complexity of needs and we have greater understanding of the impact that the failure to address the social determinants of health, alongside our own biases has led to widespread inequality.
-Mental health and understanding our behaviour whilst we experience a crisis of meaning are all wicked problems which provide opportunity.
+We need to turn our attention to the workforce shortages and the experience of distress.
+Those who use our services have complexity of needs and we have limited resources.
+Mental health and understanding of our behaviour are all wicked problems.

 So which wicked problem?